Skillzpond/Skillzpond/README.md

 - ⚡ Fun fact: ...
 -->

 I am Dereck Smith Elijah and owner of Skillzpond.
 I love to code PHP, C++, C and Swift.
-I love to code. to contact me, mail me to derecksmith0204@gmail.com
+I love to code.